leonorlazami/FlixPicks/README.md

 ## Introduction

-FlixPicks is a movie search and tracking web application built using ReactJS.
-It allows users to search for movies, view movie details, and track their watched movies with ratings.
-This app leverages the OMDB API to fetch movie data and provides an interactive interface for movie enthusiasts.
+FlixPicks, a movie search and tracking web app powered by ReactJS, enables users to search for movies, view details, and track watched movies with ratings.
+Leveraging the OMDB API, it offers an interactive interface for movie enthusiasts.
+Additionally, rated and favorited movies are saved in local storage for future access.

 ## Table of Contents